 10-10 Golf Croquet

 10-10 Croquet is a derivative of Golf Croquet.
 It has been designed to provide an incentive for playing expeditiously.
 A time limit is set (usually 10 minutes) and this is applied to each team (in the case of doubles) or player.
 Although 10 minutes per team may seem short for a 13 point game, which can typically take 30-50minutes, experience suggests that it is adequate for most games to reach a natural conclusion without invoking the time limit.
-Most of our experience to date has been with doubles as the game does become more hectic as singles.
-We would also hope that it will be used extensively in winter where there are short days and a need to keep warm.

 10-10 Golf Croquet Rules